-In the above, the MC stands for [main content].
+In the above, the MC stands for [main content] and SC stands for [supplemental content].
 What they are saying there is that ads blended into the main content can create a poor user experience and thus be justification for giving the site a poor rating.
-If enough remote raters flag a site as being a poor user experience, that could flag it for review within Google & have the Google engineers penalize the site with a manual penalty.
+If enough remote raters flag a site as being a poor user experience, that could flag it for review & have engineers penalize the site with a manual penalty.

-These in-text ad networks are becoming more widespread.
+These in-text ads are becoming more widespread.
 Viglink and Skimlinks are automated affiliate monetization solutions for those who do not want to have to sign up with numerous sites and networks.
 BrandCrumb is a similar solution which has select brands registered.
 LinkSmart is yet another in-text ad network.

-The above were some of the better known contextual ad networks, but there are are a variety of other ad formats to monetize sites with, including: display ads, content recommendation networks, video ad networks, mobile ad networks and affiliate marketing.
+The above were some of the better known contextual providers, but there are are a variety of other ad formats to monetize sites with, including: display, content recommendation, video, mobile and affiliate marketing.

-There are many types of ad networks and options for display ads.
+There are many types of networks and options for display.

-Ad servers / self-serve ad sales: there are dozens of options for self-served display ad sales.
+Ad servers / self-serve sales: there are dozens of options for self-served display.
 To highlight a few: DoubleClick for Publisher, OpenX, AdJuggler, IndustryBrains & BuySellAds.
-Some of these networks have a variety of ways to differentiate their offerings, like DoubleClick for Publisher backfills with AdSense and BuySellAds has easy on-site signup options and helps pitch some of their publishers to advertisers.
-Publishers selling ads directly can of course also differentiate their offerings from the generic offerings by surveying their audience and offering custom sponsorship integration opportunities.
+Some of them have a variety of ways to differentiate their offerings, like DoubleClick for Publisher backfills with AdSense and BuySellAds has easy on-site signup options and helps pitch some of their publishers to advertisers.
+Publishers selling directly can of course also differentiate their offerings from the generic offerings by surveying their audience and offering custom sponsorship integration opportunities.

 Rakuten LinkShare has for years fought CJ for the leadership position in the affiliate network space.